-Who invented the piano and when was it invented?
+Who invented the piano – and why does nobody remember him?

 Meet the man who invented the most popular instrument in the world: Bartolomeo Cristofori.

 The piano is one of the most popular and influential instruments ever invented.
 So you’d think the inventor would be a household name – like Alexander Graham Bell or Thomas Edison.

 But no. The inventor of the keyboard instrument that inspired Beethoven, Rachmaninov and Liszt is a man you’ve probably never heard of.

 Bartolomeo Cristofori was born in Padua in 1655.
 There’s very little record of him until, in 1688, he starts working for Prince Ferdinando de Medici (heir to one of the most powerful families in Tuscany).

 By this time, he was already a musical instrument maker and technician.
 Ferdinando hired Cristofori to take care of his menagerie of musical instruments – and probably because he’d heard that Cristofori was a pretty cracking inventor too.

 The very first mention of a piano is in an inventory of Ferdinando’s instruments from 1700.
 In Italian the entry lists

 Un Arpicembalo di Bartolomeo Cristofori di nuova inventione, che fa' il piano, e il forte, a due registri principali unisoni, con fondo di cipresso senza rosa...

 An "Arpicembalo" by Bartolomeo Cristofori, of new invention that produces soft and loud, with two sets of strings at unison pitch, with soundboard of cypress without rose..."